Large-Scale Multiple Testing of Composite Null Hypotheses Under Heteroskedasticity: Introduction

-\textit{Effect of heteroskedasticity on the inferential parameter of interest -} In heteroskedastic settings, the parameter $\mu_i$ and the standard deviation $\sigma_i$ may be correlated \citep{weinstein2018group}.
+\textit{Effect of heteroskedasticity on the inferential parameter of interest -} In heteroskedastic settings, the parameter $\mu_i$ may be correlated with $\sigma_i$ \citep{weinstein2018group}.
 For instance, in a restaurant rating app it is often the case that extremely good and extremely bad restaurants tend to receive a large number of reviews.
-Thus, if the goal is to identify restaurants within a certain rating range then both the mean and variance of the ratings are related to the number of reviews.
-A key to constructing reliable estimates of the composite null and mixture densities depends on a deconvolution step that learns the distribution of $\mu_i$ from the data and can effectively capture the dependence between $\mu_i$ and $\sigma_i$.
+Thus, if the goal is to identify restaurants within a certain rating range then both the mean $(\mu_i)$ and standard deviation $(\sigma_i)$ of the ratings are related to the number of reviews.
+A key to constructing reliable estimate of the mixture density depends on a deconvolution step that learns the distribution of $\mu_i$ from the data and can effectively capture the dependence between $\mu_i$ and $\sigma_i$.
 However, existing approaches for empirical Bayes deconvolution, such as \cite{koenker2014convex,efron2016empirical}, assume independence between $\mu_i$ and $\sigma_i$, which is often violated in practice.
 In Section \ref{sec:dependence}, we demonstrate via a numerical example that procedures for testing composite null hypotheses may incur power loss and even fail to control the FDR when their underlying deconvolution estimator ignores this dependence.

 \textit{Power distortion due to standardization -} The conventional approach to mitigate the impact of heteroskedasticity is to re-scale each $X_i$ by $\sigma_i$ and construct $z-$values $Z_i= X_i/\sigma_i$ so that the Lfdr statistics can be estimated using the homoskedastic $Z_i$'s.
 However, for two-sided composite null hypotheses standardization distorts the underlying scientific question \citep{sun2012multiple} and, recently, \cite{fu2022heteroscedasticity} demonstrate that such a data reduction step may severely affect the power of multiple testing procedures even in the case of simple null hypotheses.
 In Section \ref{sec:standardization}, we present illustrative examples to demonstrate that standardization may lead to considerable power loss while testing one-sided composite null hypotheses as the power of testing procedures can vary substantially with $\sigma_i$.